brysonsy/brysonsy.github.io/Code-in-a-Frame.md

 ---
 layout: essay
 type: essay
-title: Asking Questions the Smart Way
+title: Code in a Frame
 # All dates must be YYYY-MM-DD format!
 date: 2020-02-27
 labels: